pyrocms/pyrocms/readme.md

 #### Navigation

 Hate writing a whole ul list for your nav?
-Fizl has a
+Fizl has a nav plugin that allows you to create a navigation ul list with a simple syntax:

+`{fiz:nav}

+|Home
+about|About
+- about/team|Team
+contact|Contact

+{/fiz:nav}`

+The current page's li will be given a class of "current".

 ### Templating